markjoshwel/.github/CODE_OF_CONDUCT.md

 While these aren't rules, take this document rather in the spirit in which it's intended as - a guide to make it easier for contributors to efficiently discuss and contribute to the repository.

-Contact a contributor of the repository if you believe someone is violating the code of conduct, with _adequate_ evidence alongside your report.
+Contact a major contributor or maintainer of the repository if you believe someone is violating the code of conduct, with _adequate_ evidence alongside your report.